logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/installing-and-configuring-microsoft-components-for-on-premises-tfs/automating-a-test-case-in-mtm/running-automated-tests-in-mtm.md

 ---
 title: "Running automated tests in Microsoft Test Manager"
-linktitle: "Running automated tests in Microsoft Test Manager"
+linktitle: "Running automated tests in MTM"
 description: "This topic describes the details of running automated tests in a lab environment using Microsoft Test Manager."
 weight: 8
 aliases: